thibaultdouzon/business-document-pre-training/README.md

 `data` and `saved_models` folders should be placed at the root of the repository.
 Saved models folders should be placed directly under `saved_models` for the scripts to work properly.

+## Slides and Presentation

+Presentation slides used during the conference are available in the `slides` directory.

 ## Pre-training (no data provided)

 Coming soon